+All lake basins of a multi-basin lake are connected by the main downstream path.
+They can in addition have branches within the multi-basin lake, where a fraction of the flow then goes.
 Flow through a lake divided into lake basins can occurs in both direction according to the maindown (and possibly branchdown).
-The implementation prioritize flow from nearby lake basins and flow in the downstream direction when calculation the flow betweeen lake basins to reach the equal water level.
+The implementation prioritize flow from nearby lake basins and flow in the downstream direction when calculating the flow betweeen lake basins.
+The flow between the lake basins are calculate to reach an equal water level.
 No internal threshold between lake basins is considered when the flows are calculated.

-The flow out of a lakebasin is determined in several steps:
+The flow out of a lakebasin (to another lakebasin) is determined in several steps:

 - 1. First the net outflow of each lakebasin is calculated.
-It is calculated as the difference between the current water level of the lakebasin and the water level of the whole lake after outflow from the lake.
-Thus the average water level of the lake is calculated and from this the outflow(s) of the lake.
-Considering these outflows leaving the lake, a new average water level is calculated that the lake will have after all flows between lakebasins have been moved. - The flow out of a lakebasin is the netflow plus all inflows from other lakebasins.
-The inflows are outflows of other lakebasins.
+It is calculated as the difference between the current water level of the lakebasin and the water level of the whole lake after outflow from the multi-basin lake.
+First the average water level of the multi-basin lake is calculated, and from this the outflow(s) of the lake.
+Considering these outflows leaving the lake, a new average water level is calculated that the lake will have after all flows between lakebasins have been moved.
+This is the water level compared to the water level of the lakebasin in this step. - 2.
+The flow out of a lakebasin is the netflow plus all inflows from other lakebasins.
+Theses inflows are outflows of other lakebasins.
 Starting upstream in the lake the inflows are added to the outflow to give the flow out of every lakebasin.
-Note that these can be negative. - 3.
+Note that these flows can be negative. - 3.
 The last step is to actually move the water.
 Preferably we want water to move from one lakebasin to the next, without mixing with water incoming from lakebasins further upstream.
 This we want so that substances do not travel all the way to the lake outlet on one time step.
 Therefore we try to remove all outflows from the lakebasins before we add the removed water into the downstream lakebasins.
 This might not be possible so we keep track of how much we can't move and repeat the third step if necessary.